wouterhendriks/webwerf-wh-videos/README.md

 You can overwrite the CSS to set your own styling.

 After reloading site profiles you can add a folder of type `http://www.mydomain.com/webwerf-wh-videos/`.
-This folder automatically creates an index file (you should protect it) and lets you add news items to it.
+This folder automatically creates an index file (you should protect it) and lets you add videos to it by creating new files in the folder.